 During the tenth reporting period, one of the three compliance standards for this task was modified to include a more subjective pass/fail assessment.

-During current reporting period, OIG completed an assessment of Task 46, finding OPD in compliance with the task.
-The IMT is in the process of conducting an actual practices assessment and will report our findings in an upcoming status report.
+During the thirteenth reporting period, OIG completed an assessment of Task 46, finding OPD in compliance with the task.